CraigFineTuned/Ugentic_Dissertation/docs/Honours_Research_Proposal_UPDATED_References_Oct11_2025.md

 **Primary Research Question:**

-Can indigenous African philosophy enhance the design of multi-agent artificial intelligence systems for organizational IT departments, and if so, how does the principle "I am because we are" manifest in both cultural wisdom and technical architecture design?
+How can indigenous African philosophy be integrated into the development of multi-agent artificial intelligence systems for organizational IT departments, and what is the effectiveness of the developed UGENTIC system in enhancing collaborative decision-making when evaluated by IT staff experts?

 **Secondary Research Questions:**

-**RQ1:** How can real departmental workflows, expertise, hierarchical structures, and decision-making patterns be effectively translated into AI agent design specifications for organizational IT contexts?
+**RQ1 (System Development - Requirements):** How can real departmental workflows, expertise, hierarchical structures, and decision-making patterns be translated into development requirements for building multi-agent AI systems that authentically represent organizational IT contexts?

-**RQ2:** How can cultural philosophy principles emphasizing collective humanity be operationalized in multi-agent AI system design, and what measurable agent behaviors should demonstrate these principles in action?
+**RQ2 (System Development - Cultural Integration):** How can cultural philosophy principles emphasizing collective humanity be operationalized during the development of multi-agent AI systems, and what specific agent behaviors and coordination mechanisms should be implemented to demonstrate these principles?

-**RQ3:** What design considerations and potential benefits for cross-departmental collaboration, decision-making efficiency, and organizational coordination could result from culturally-enhanced multi-agent systems compared to traditional approaches?
+**RQ3 (System Evaluation - Effectiveness):** What are the evaluated benefits and limitations of the developed UGENTIC system for cross-departmental collaboration, decision-making efficiency, and organizational coordination compared to traditional AI approaches, as assessed by IT staff experts?

-**RQ4:** How do IT staff perceive the feasibility and value of culturally-driven AI design compared to traditional AI tools in their daily work, and what factors influence their assessment of collaborative AI systems?
+**RQ4 (System Evaluation - Feasibility):** How do IT staff experts evaluate the feasibility, value, and organizational fit of the developed culturally-driven UGENTIC system compared to traditional AI tools, and what factors influence their assessment?

-**RQ5:** How can cultural philosophy be implemented within multi-agent AI system design while preserving cultural authenticity, respecting indigenous knowledge systems, and avoiding cultural appropriation?
+**RQ5 (System Development - Cultural Authenticity):** How can cultural philosophy be implemented within the development of multi-agent AI systems while preserving cultural authenticity, respecting indigenous knowledge systems, and avoiding cultural appropriation?

-**RQ6:** What organizational and cultural factors enable or constrain culturally-driven AI adoption, and what design methodology enables other organizations to successfully adopt this framework?
+**RQ6 (System Transferability - Implementation Methodology):** What development methodology and implementation guidelines can be derived from building the UGENTIC system to enable other organizations to successfully develop and adopt culturally-driven multi-agent AI frameworks?

 ---